sharayu134/Notes/Machine Lerning/PrecisionRecall/info.md

 Precision: Of all the listings our model flagged as fraudulent, what percentage were actually fraudulent?
 High precision means fewer false positives.

 Recall: Of all the truly fraudulent listings, what percentage did our model successfully flag?
 High recall means fewer false negatives.

+Accuracy is a poor choice due to the data imbalance.